 How long do Ram 1500 wheel bearings last?

-- Maintenance History: Regular inspections and timely replacement of wheel bearings can help extend their lifespan.
-Neglecting maintenance can lead to premature wear and failure.
+- Maintenance: Regular inspection, proper lubrication, and timely replacement of wheel bearings can significantly extend their lifespan.

-- Manufacturing Quality: The quality of the wheel bearings installed on a Ram 1500 can also impact their longevity.
-Higher-quality bearings tend to last longer than cheaper, lower-quality alternatives.
+- Manufacturing Quality: The quality of the wheel bearings used in the Ram 1500 can also impact their durability and longevity.

 How much does it cost to replace a wheel bearing on a Dodge Ram 1500?